shaovoon/using_csharp_lib_in_cpp/README.md

 }
 ```

 Build your C++ project and the C# project automatically builds first because of the build dependency set in step 4.
 Click the "Add" or "Add List" button.
 Make sure it does not crash and the result is correct.
+If you encounter the error of "C# dll cannot be found" on customer computer, you need to copy the C# dll to the C++ executable folder.

 That's all for the example.
 Hopefully, you can use your C# library in your C++ project.
 Your next step is to master C++/CLI.